jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 5. Add the jellyfin user to the `video`, `render` and/or `input` groups depending on who owns the device inside the container.

-6. Configure Jellyfin to use video acceleration and point it at the right device if the default option is wrong.
+6. Configure Jellyfin to use hardware acceleration and point it at the right device if the default option is wrong.

 7. Try and play a video that requires transcoding and run the following, you should get a hit.